mrkkrp/cyphejor/README.md

 [![MELPA](https://melpa.org/packages/cyphejor-badge.svg)](https://melpa.org/#/cyphejor)
 ![CI](https://github.com/mrkkrp/cyphejor/workflows/CI/badge.svg?branch=master)

-This package allows to shorten major mode names using a set of user-defined rules.
+This package shortens major mode names by using a set of user-defined rules.

 ## Installation

+The package is available via MELPA, so you can just type `M-x package-install RET cyphejor RET`.

 If you would like to install the package manually, download or clone it and put on Emacs' `load-path`.
 Then you can require it in your init file like